Matrix of domination

 The matrix of domination or matrix of oppression is a sociological paradigm that explains issues of oppression that deal with race, class, and gender, which, though recognized as different social classifications, are all interconnected.
-Other forms of classification, such as sexual orientation, religion, or age, apply to this theory as well.
+This theory also applies to other forms of classification, such as sexual orientation, religion, or age.
 Patricia Hill Collins is credited with introducing the theory in her work entitled Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment.

 As the term implies, there are many different ways one might experience domination, facing many different challenges in which one obstacle, such as race, may overlap with other sociological features.
 Characteristics such as race, age, and sex, may intersectionally affect an individual in extremely different ways, in such simple cases as varying geography, socioeconomic status, or simply throughout time.
 Other scholars such as Kimberlé Crenshaw's Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color are credited with expanding Collins' work.
 The matrix of domination is a way for people to acknowledge their privileges in society.
-How one is able to interact, what social groups one is in, and the networks one establishes is all based on different interconnected classifications.
+How one is able to interact, what social groups one is in, and the networks one establishes are all based on different interconnected classifications.